Home · Property management · Renting out a new build

 Trade commissioning certificatesAircon, hot water, gas, plumbing, anything else commissioned.
 Each trade should give you a certificate confirming the system was installed and tested properly.

-Solar and batteryIf installed, panels, inverter, and battery each have their own warranty.
+Solar and batteryIf installed, panels, inverter and battery each have their own warranty.
 Register all three.
 The inverter usually has the shortest warranty and is the most likely thing to fail first.

 Roof and structuralCovered by WA's six-year statutory warranty, but ask your builder for any specific manufacturer warranties on roofing, waterproofing membranes, or treated timbers.